Category Archives: Habits

 What are You Feeding Your Mind?

 For many years I have had a habit of listening to health, personal development, and spiritual audiobooks.
 It is a big part of my mindfulness practice.
-Back before you could download books to your phone with Audible, I used to purchase cd sets from Sounds True (ask me about some of these—they may be available… Read More »
+Back before you could download books to your phone with Audible, I used to purchase cd sets from Sounds True.
+I also love to listen to podcasts or interviews… Read More »

 How Stress Can Undermine Your Goals